grumpyf0x48/java-command-line-quickstart/README.md

 - JUnit 5 for tests
 - EditorConfig for code formatting
 - Renovate for dependencies update
-- GitHub workflow for running tests
+- GitHub workflow for running tests and uploading artifacts

 ## Run application